Tips and Resources for Victims of the LA Wildfires

 Founded in 1903, Pasadena Humane is a nonprofit dedicated to the care and welfare of companion animals.
 With progressive sheltering practices and facilities like a spay/neuter clinic and wildlife care center, it focuses on adoption, prevention, and animal care.

-Pasadena Humane is providing critical support to pets and animals affected by the wildfires.
+Pasadena Humane provides critical support to pets and animals affected by the wildfires.
 It offers emergency boarding, temporary shelter, and pet search and rescue services.
 Partnering with organizations like LA County Animal Care and Control and the ASPCA, it responds to reports of animals left behind, dispatching rescue teams to safe-to-enter areas.

 It also maintains a hotline for reporting found, lost, or left-behind pets and offers updates on its Pet Connect page, where residents can check for lost animals currently in its care.

-11. World Central Kitchen (WCK)
+20. World Central Kitchen (WCK)

 Website: